 It sounds like an opportunity that’s too good to be true, and, of course, it is.
 Courier travel is hardly cheap these days, and courier companies are fast disappearing, victims of 9/11 and technology.
 A few remain, but like Madonna or George Michael, they are shadows of their former selves.

 Air Mule: The New, More Expensive Courier Style

-The best deal today is hardly the great deal of yesteryear: The company Airmule allows travelers to easily become an air courier.
+The best deal today is hardly a great deal of yesteryear: The company Airmule allows travelers to easily become air couriers.
 Airmule will pay travelers up to $600 per trip for couriering TSA-certified packages.
 Airmule currently serves routes between U.S. and Chinese airports only.

 Today, documents route seamlessly via the Internet, while physical cargo (and travelers with one-way tickets) are scrutinized more closely than ever.
 Both these facts of modern-day life make for tough times at courier companies.